ccwq/http-ping-matrix/README.md

 4. **Export / Import**：Config / Logs groups in Header handle JSON import/export respectively (see below).
 5. **Log panel**：Hover over cells to view error details, header shows total entry count.
 6. **Chart panel**：In realtime mode, press "Back to Realtime" to resume auto-scrolling.

+## Install as Chrome App
+1. Open https://ccwq.github.io/http-ping-matrix/ in Chrome (or the hosted URL you deploy).
+2. Interact with the page at least once (Chrome requires a click/tap and ~30 seconds dwell time).
+3. Use either of the following:
+   - Click the **Install App** pill in the header (shown once the browser fires `beforeinstallprompt`).
+   - Or use Chrome's omnibox icon / menu (`⋮ > Install Ping Matrix…`).
+4. After installation the dashboard opens in its own window; the header hides the button automatically.

 ## Persistence & Data Portability